w3c/wot/proposals/wot-discovery.md

   The Thing will have to periodically refresh the TD and/or send a keep-alive.
 * Updates to existing TDs should be supported to allow changes to TDs, including mutable IDs.
+* HTTP should also be supported.

 ## Retrieve TD from CoRE Resource Directory
 ```
 GET coap://rd.example.com/rd-lookup?rt=MyLampThing
 Accept: application/td+json
 ```
-Note: Technically CoRE-RD only stores links to resources, not the resources themselves.
-So this may technically require a "CoRE Data Hub" to actually allow storage and retreival of TDs themselves.
+* Technically CoRE-RD only stores links to resources, not the resources themselves.
+A "CoRE Data Hub" combined with the RD may be required to actually allow storage and retreival of TDs themselves.
+* HTTP should also be supported

 ## Authentication
 * Authentication should be through either OAuth2 (for HTTP) or ACE-OAuth2 for CoAP.